 • Only 7.1% of cats lost their collars – so it’s wise to invest in a microchip and GPS tracker for max security.

-Benefits of cat collar training
+The perks of cat collar training

-No matter their age or personality, getting your cat to wear a collar is likely possible with some patience, positive reinforcement, and trial and error.
+No matter their age or personality, getting your cat to wear a collar is 100% possible with some patience, positive reinforcement, and trial and error.
 So as mentioned above, getting your cat to wear a collar can have a bunch of perks.
 Including:

-When your cat grows used to their collar, you can attach an ID tag to it with your contact info.
-Now if someone finds your cat, they can get in touch with you to let you know they’ve found your cat.
 This can help make it less likely your cat gets mistaken as a stray.
 (Which might lead them to be taken to the local animal shelter instead – where your cat might even be euthanized after a few days if you don’t claim them!)

 A Russian blue cat wearing a collar